 PE Days: Just Wednesday (for now)

-Our class text this half-term is 'The Boy In The Striped Pyjamas' by Irish author, John Boyne.
+Our class text in the Autumn two half-term is 'The Boy In The Striped Pyjamas' by Irish author, John Boyne.

 Most of our literacy work is all tied around the class text for the half-term.
 We read the book throughout the half-term while also dipping out into non-fiction material.